 In vivo is Latin for ‘within the living’.
 It refers to work (studies) being carried out within a whole, living organism.

 Inflammation is part of a complex bodily response to infection or injury.
-This could be a mechanical, chemical, viral, bacterial, or biologic cause of damage.
+This could be a mechanical, chemical, viral, bacterial, or biological cause of damage.
 The body reacts with reddening, swelling, heat, pain and loss of function.
-The term inflammation is usually used with a specific area of the body in mind but is now often used to refer to the general increase in an ‘inflammatory state’ in the body.
-Inflammation is a natural and healthy response, however, persistent, systemic inflammation can lead to illness.
+The term inflammation is usually used with a specific area of the body in mind but is now often used to refer to the general increase in a chronic ‘inflammatory state’ in the body.
+Inflammation is a natural and healthy response, however persistent, systemic inflammation can lead to illness.

-Inflammatory Bowel Disease (IBD) refers to both ulcerative colitis and Crohn’s disease; both of which cause intestinal inflammation and symptoms such as abdominal pain, vomiting and diarrhoea.
+Inflammatory bowel disease (IBD) is the umbrella term for ulcerative colitis and Crohn’s disease; both of which cause intestinal inflammation and symptoms such as abdominal pain, vomiting and diarrhoea.

-Interleukins are a family of cytokines which are a group of naturally occurring proteins that are responsible for signaling between cells.
+Interleukins are a family of cytokines, naturally-occurring proteins that are responsible for signalling between cells.
 Interleukins may regulate cell growth but they are particularly important in stimulating immune responses, such as inflammation.

 Inulin is a prebiotic, and a natural polysaccharide (several simple sugars linked together) occurring in the roots and tubers of certain plants such as chicory.